neshkeev/cassandra-exercises/README.md

 # Abstract

-The goal of the exercise is to get familiar with write and read paths and compation strategies.
+The goal of the exercise is to get familiar with CQL syntax

 # Plan